Auto-Enrolment Retirement Savings Scheme: FAQs (update)

 1. What happens if the employer does not comply with their contribution obligations under the scheme?

-Failure to pay contributions, or deducting contributions from an employee's gross pay but failing to pay the corresponding contribution within the prescribed time, will lead to the employer having to pay the NAERSA the amount they failed to pay with interest.
+Failure to pay contributions or deducting contributions from an employee's gross pay but failing to pay the corresponding contribution within the prescribed time, will lead to the employer having to pay the NAERSA the amount they failed to pay with interest.

 If an employer prevents employees from opting in to the AE Scheme, or forces employees to opt-out or suspend contributions, the employer may be subject to prosecution and will be subject to fines and penalties.

 For example, certain offences will on summary conviction be subject to a Class A fine or imprisonment for up to 6 months (or both).
-Other offences could attract a fine not exceeding EUR50,000 or imprisonment for a term not exceeding 3 years or both.
+Other offences could attract a fine not exceeding EUR50,000 or imprisonment for a term not exceeding three years or both.

 2. Will non-compliance result in any reputational harm?